8 Ways How to Compete with Today’s Generation with Old Ways

-In this age where if you are not connected to the world of electronics, well, let’s face it we are called old.
-Therefore this will not come to you as a surprise that us old folks, which being in my 50th I do not feel old and can still outwit you, I have been thinking of ways that we can compete with the new generation via old, to their standard, ways of handling a few things.
+In this age where if you are not connected to the world of electronics, well, let’s face it, we are called old.
+Therefore this will not come to you as a surprise that us, old folks, being in my 50th, I do not feel old and can still outwit you, I have been thinking of ways that we can compete with the new generation via old, to their standard, ways of handling a few things.

 So let’s have fun, shall we?

-Either it has to be all capital letters or they are dead in the water.
+Either it has to be all capital letters, or they are dead in the water.
 The art of writing is becoming a thing of the past with sadness.

-Typewriters vs computer
+Typewriters vs. computer

 I love my computer and will not trade it in for any reason.
 However, not long ago, I had to do all my school papers on a typewriter.
-To start off you really had to press down on the keys to type.
+To start you had to press down on the keys to type.

 How would the new generation handle that?
 Having to pay attention to the end of the page.
 Starting a new paragraph so a sentence was not cut awkwardly.

 What was life before google?
 A great one.
-In the dictionary not only it showed us how to write a word correctly and how to apply it to different meanings within the word, but we learned so much more.
+The dictionary not only showed us how to write a word correctly and how to apply it to different meanings within the word, but we learned so much more.

-With Google, it only gives you what it feels is necessary and we do not go any further than that, losing such a great opportunity to learn.
+With Google, it only gives you what it feels is necessary, and we do not go any further than that, losing such a great opportunity to learn.

 How do you know if the word is the right one?
-Do you let a machine decide what is right or do you go search for the correct answer?
+Do you let a machine decide what is right or search for the correct answer?

 Let’s start with the rotary phone itself.
-Not only your finger better not make a mistake or you are rolling it around another seven times, but you had to remember the phone number too.
+Not only did your finger better not make a mistake, or you are rolling it around another seven times, but you had to remember the phone number too.

 Do you think our children today could handle no privacy at all?